 Quickly download historical pricing, financial ratios, and more directly into an Excel spreadsheet.

-To enable the Bloomberg Excel add-in for a user profile:
+To enable the Bloomberg Excel add-in:

 Click Spreadsheet Builder to walk through steps to build a custom table in the current worksheet.

 The Bloomberg Desktop (Excel) API enables a suite of special functions (examples below), for retrieving Bloomberg data.

 Combined, a function could appear as follows: BDS("PFE US EQUITY", "PCT_GEO_OWNERSHIP", "cols=2;rows=50").

 Access step-by-step help building a Bloomberg function by selecting Bloomberg > Function Builder from Excel's ribbon menu.

 Bloomberg Query Language is a separate approach that enables more-robust, SQL-like queries.